ianlewis/kay/docs/source/quickstart.rst

 Shell tools
 -----------

-* Invoking `python manage.py shell` gives you python (or ipython if available) bash session with the same DatastoreFileStub settings of local dev server.
+* Invoking ``python manage.py shell`` gives you python (or ipython if available) shell session with the same DatastoreFileStub settings of local dev server.
 For the details of manage.py commands, please refer to :doc:`manage_py`.

 **Note:**